tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 ---
-title: "Five basketball strategies and how they surprisingly apply to tech comm"
+title: "Five basketball strategies and how they might apply to tech comm"
 permalink: /blog/basketball-strategies-applicability-to-tech-comm
 categories:
 - technical-writing